-How a family dispute created a new airline
+New airline's first flights sell out in 11 mins

 Economy class seats will feature a 10.1-inch 720p screen while business class seats -- equipped with narrow-body seats that can recline into an 82-inch fully flat bed -- will offer a 15.6-inch 1080p inflight entertainment system.

-Free Wi-Fi with basic access (texting only for economy passengers) will be offered for both classes on all Starlux flights -- also a first in Taiwan.
+Free Wi-Fi with basic access (texting only for economy passengers) will be offered for both classes on all STARLUX flights -- also a first in Taiwan.

 Local touches abound as well.
 A unique cabin scent -- with notes of woods, leather and florals -- has been created by Taiwan-grown fragrance brand P.Seven.
 The airline's crew uniform, which bears themes of retro-futuristic travel in the 40s and 50s, is the product of local designer Sean Yin.

-No fare war: Starlux will charge more than competitors
+No fare war: STARLUX will charge more than competitors

-Positioning as a boutique airline, Starlux aims to capture the higher-end market.
+Positioning as a boutique airline, STARLUX aims to capture the higher-end market.

 courtesy Starlux Airlines

-Aspiring to be the Emirates of Asia, Starlux vows to provide premium service, too.
+Aspiring to be the Emirates of Asia, STARLUX vows to provide premium service, too.

-At a recent press event, Chang said Starlux Airlines will not start a fare war.
+At a recent press event, Chang said STARLUX Airlines will not start a fare war.
 Instead, its tickets will be reasonable but more expensive than its competitors.

 "We consider flying as an enjoyable part of the journey," adds Nieh.
 "We offer top-notch and exquisite services.
-It differentiates Starlux from other companies in the market.
+It differentiates STARLUX from other companies in the market.

 "We position ourselves as a boutique airline, targeting the higher-end market.
 We have introduced the most advanced aircraft models with the latest aviation technology and seats.
 We offer exquisite service items so the fare will be slightly higher than the other airlines."

-According to aviation expert CK Law, senior adviser of the Department of Aviation Policy at the Chinese University of Hong Kong, this unique positioning is a clever move for Starlux.
+According to aviation expert CK Law, senior adviser of the Department of Aviation Policy at the Chinese University of Hong Kong, this unique positioning is a clever move for STARLUX.

 "Many new airlines have been tapping into the low-cost sector in the market, particularly in this part of the world," says Law.